top of page

 Parkchester

 This is a photo of Barb when she visited Parkchester in the Bronx.
 The family sculpture above the door behind her, as well as the detail, were done by Joe Kiselewski.
 They are located at 1520 Archer Road in Bronx.
+The two women sitting on a bench is near the former Loew's American Theater.

 The apartment complex that includes the apartment behind Barb was built by Metropolitan Life Insurance Company from 1939 to 1942.
 The apartments, which included housing for 12,000 families, were called Parkchester.
 Now the entire neighborhood is called Parkchester and the apartments are condominiums.